What is an electronic signature?

 From a regulatory standpoint, an electronic signature is a broad category that encompasses many types (or levels) of electronic signatures.

 Depending on the country it is used in, there are differences in purpose, legal acceptance, technical implementation and cultural acceptance of electronic signatures.
 In particular, e-signature requirements tend to vary significantly between most “civil law” countries (including the European Union and many countries in South America and Asia), and most “common law” countries (such as the United States, Canada and Australia).
 Civil law countries typically support a “tiered” approach including higher levels of signature often called digital or qualified electronic signatures (typically required for specific types of contracts), as opposed to common law jurisdictions which are typically more technology-neutral.

 In addition, some industries (such as healthcare or banking) and documents (such as marriage or adoption contracts) may also require a higher level of e-signature.

 What are the laws and regulations in Canada?

-Provincial and territorial legislation adopt a substantially similar definition but occasionally uses different verbiage.
+Provincial and territorial legislation generally adopt a substantially similar definition but occasionally use different verbiage.

 Is an electronic signature valid in Canada?